frippz/frippz.se/_pages/about.md

 I'm also using encryption via SSL provided by [Let’s Encrypt](https://letsencrypt.org), a new certificate authority that is free, automated and open.
 If you’re looking to serve your content encrypted, but always balked at the difficulty and complexity issuing a certificate means, give them a go.
 They’re currently in open beta.

-#### Statistics and tracking

-~~The only tracking I perform on this site is via the server logs.
-I have no tracking scripts installed and I doubt that I would ever install one either.
-I'm really not interested in what you have done in any greater detail, more than what pages you visit on _this site_, and possibly whether you came from a search engine or some other site.
-All of these things are found through the server logs and there’s no need for any intrusive tracking scripts.
-Also, since those scripts can be blocked (or be asked not to track you, which one should respect) they aren’t very reliable.~~

-I’ve decided to give Google Analytics another go based on some interesting feedback from a colleague of mine.
-I’ll still be using my log analytics to compare with the results coming from Google.

 ### Getting in touch

 Feeling the need to get in touch with me?
 Have a business inquiry?
 Don’t hesitate to shoot me an email at [contact@frippz.se](mailto:contact@frippz.se).
 I have limited availability for smaller front end related projects from time to time.